LukeShortCloud/rootpages/src/ansible.rst

 Authentication
 ''''''''''''''

 User authentication, by default, will store encrypted user information into the PostgreSQL database.
 Instead of using this, Tower can be configured to use an external authentication service by going into ``Settings > CONFIGURE TOWER``.
-The available options are:
+The enterprise authentication back-ends are not supported on trial or self-supported licenses.

 -  Social

-   -  GitHub
+   -  GitHub OAuth2

       -  GitHub [Users]
       -  GitHub Org[anization]